Six Day Creationist publicly endorses Stephen Meyer’s Darwin’s Doubt

 And what about those genetic defects, on which Prof Nevin really is an expert, which irrevocably condemn a child to the slow choking death of cystic fibrosis, or an adult to the mental degeneration of Huntingdon’s?
 How could it possibly be their fault?
 Again, Prof Levin has the answer.
 The world, as created, was “very good”, as Genesis 1:31 assures us.
 So all these nasty things were not in the world as created, and must be the result of something that happened later.
 Of course, the Fall!
 The choking child, the confused and twitching adult, deserve everything that is happening to them because of something their remote ancestors did 6000 years ago.
 So that dreadful Something really must have happened, as a matter of historical fact, and everything those nasty evolutionists and Darwinians are telling you is wrong.

 If you can believe that, no wonder you can believe that Stephen Meyer’s ramblings are superb science.

-Posted on June 24, 2013, in Creationism, Evolution in general, Religion and tagged Biblical inerrancy, Book of Genesis, British Centre for Science Education, C4ID, Centre for Intelligent Design, Discovery Institute, Meyer, New Testament, Nick Matzke, Norman Nevin, Stephen C. Meyer, Stephen Meyer.
+Posted on June 24, 2013, in Creationism, Religion and tagged Biblical inerrancy, Book of Genesis, British Centre for Science Education, C4ID, Centre for Intelligent Design, Discovery Institute, Meyer, New Testament, Nick Matzke, Norman Nevin, Stephen C. Meyer, Stephen Meyer.
 Bookmark the permalink.
 4 Comments.